-Brain scans of the volunteers before and after their week of stimulation showed that the treatment significantly increased connectivity between the hippocampus and four other areas, including the lateral parietal cortex.
+Brain scans of the volunteers before and after their week of stimulation showed that the treatment significantly increased connectivity between the hippocampus and four other areas.
+This included the lateral parietal cortex.
 So it seems that stimulating one part of the hippocampal memory network (the lateral parietal cortex) led to more robust connections in other parts of the same network.

 Simple changes to someone’s daily routine can be very effective in helping them cope with their brain zaps.
 Because brain zaps don’t pose any real threat to an individual, there shouldn’t be much to worry about.

-- Time will take care of it: Even though brain zaps can be painful, frustrating, and an experience you wouldn’t wish on your own enemies – they do eventually subside.
-The brain is fascinating in a way that it’ll be able to repair itself over time.
-Once neurotransmission completely restores itself, poof go the brain zaps!
+- Time will take care of it: Brain zaps can be painful, frustrating, and an experience you wouldn’t wish on your worst enemy.
+But they do eventually subside.
+The brain is fascinating in the way it can repair itself over time.
+Once neurotransmission completely restores itself, poof goes the brain zaps!
 It’s always an important thing to remember: Everything is temporary.

 - Do NOT quit cold turkey: It may or may not work for some, however, it is not advised.
-Quitting your antidepressant medication abruptly can actually increase the intensity of brain zaps when you or another individual are trying to achieve the opposite.
+Quitting your antidepressant medication abruptly can actually increase the intensity of brain zaps.
 Instead of quitting cold turkey, it is suggested that a person slowly taper off their medication.

-- Don’t forget to take your medication: A lot of information provided may seem redundant, and it’s because brain zaps aren’t as complex as many perceive.
-Since a person can experience brain zaps when forgetting to take their medication, the viable option is to make sure you don’t forget to take your medicine.
+- Don’t forget to take your medication: Make sure you don’t forget to take your medicine.
 You’re trying to alleviate yourself from the painful sensation, not make it worse.

 Do you, or anyone else you know suffer from brain zaps?
 Are you currently taking antidepressants and are worried about this phenomenon occurring?
-Do you feel a bit prepared in what to expect if this happens?
-Please let us know in the comments below!
-Also, feel free to ask any unanswered questions that may have not been answered in the article! 🙂
+Hopefully, now you feel a bit more prepared for what to expect if this happens!

 Consumerhealthdigest.com (n.d.).
 What are brain shivers and how to cope with it?